-The municipality expects to adopt the standard for the first time in the 2020 financial statements.
+The municipality expects to adopt the interpretation for the first time when the Minister sets the effective date for the interpretation.

 It is unlikely that the interpretation will have a material impact on the municipality's audited annual financial statements.